 Another Clark Nexsen-designed facility, Medicago’s Research Triangle Park location, is also playing a role in advancing COVID-19 research with a vaccine candidate in phase 1 clinical trials.
 Medicago is a leader in plant-based vaccine technology and has demonstrated their potential to be a first responder to pandemic situations with their work in quickly developing vaccine candidates for both H1N1 influenza and Ebola, according to their website.
 The company’s RTP complex includes a 10,000m2 cGMP facility with a fully automated greenhouse and a state-of-the-art extraction and purification unit and currently produces vaccines for clinical studies.

 The facility’s design prioritized flexibility for vaccine production and distribution, creating an efficient workflow.
-It includes germination space, sterilization rooms, incubation/harvesting stations, several laboratories, a BSL-2 cleanroom space, along with office, storage, process, production, and mechanical spaces.
+It includes germination space, sterilization rooms, incubation/harvesting stations, several laboratories with all necessary pieces of equipment and lab centrifuges, a BSL-2 cleanroom space, along with office, storage, process, production, and mechanical spaces.
 Accommodating future growth and new experiments was a central goal.

 In my work, I’ve repeatedly seen that workflow and flexibility are key priorities in commercial and academic S+T design.
 It is all about designing the most efficient and functional lab that can accommodate world-class research and ultimately lead to innovative results.
 Circulation flow and flexibility are central to the success of any good research environment.